ibragim-bad/machine-learning-design-primer/README.md

     1. Perturbation test - Check the model on noisy samples.
     2. Invariance (Fairness)
     3. Directional expectations - sanity check
     4. Model calibration.
 Outputs from ML models are not necessarily probabilities.
-If you need the proba -> calibrate the model.
+If you need the probe -> calibrate the model.
     5. Confidence measure
     6. Slice based metrics.
-How find slice?
         1. Heuristic
         2. Error analysis
-        3. Slice finder algos.
-Generate with beam search than check
+        3. Slice finder algos (FreaAI).
+Generate with beam search, then check.

 ## Feature engineering